AI · Cross-border discovery

 Who this is for and who it is not for.

 International supplier with US enterprise pipeline.
 Revenue band twenty-five million to two billion dollars at group level.
-English-language US-facing surface already exists or is being built.
-Commitment to rebuilding key cross-border-positioning pieces for AI-engine citation.
+English-language US website, deck, and sales material already exists or is being built.
+Commitment to rebuilding key cross-border-positioning pieces for AI-engine placement.

 Out of scope.
-SEO of any kind.
-GMA does not do SEO.
+Search-marketing services of any kind.
 Paid AI-engine placement is not a current discipline.
 Generic AI thought-leadership generation is not what is being proposed here.

 What the engagement looks like.